 - Lifeguard Qualification.

 Students are offered the ‘once in a life time’ opportunity of going on an expedition to various places around the world.
-Students have previously visited India and we plan to travel to Iceland in the summer of 2017.
+Students have previously visited India and Iceland in the summer of 2017.

 Linking into the curriculum, a number of activities are provided by each department and these range from Geography field trips to Economic revision sessions at the Lowry.